1

 - Positioning for all standard views

-- Developing and ID of normal vs. abnormal structures.
+- Identification of normal vs. abnormal structures

-- Procedures for surgical extractions
+- Techniques for surgical extractions (flap design and mobilization)

 3